FAQs for Disaster Victims - Casualty Loss (Valuations and Sections 165 (i))

 A: No. To be able to use the cost of repairs method to determine the decrease in FMV of a property, the repairs must have been made by the due date of the tax return.
 If the repairs have not been made, the taxpayer should file the return without reporting the casualty loss information.
 After the repairs have been made, the taxpayer may file an amended return.

 (12/15/09) Q. Previously, taxpayers who were affected by a federally declared disaster were instructed to write, in red ink, at the top of the Form 1040, information that identifies the particular disaster.
-Today, many taxpayers file electronically.
-Taxpayers who file electronically cannot enter information in “red ink” on the Form 1040.
-Is it acceptable that taxpayers who file electronically identify the disaster in “black ink” at the top of the Form 1040?
+Because many taxpayers file their returns electronically, how will they receive the designated disaster tax relief?

 (12/15/09) Q. During a recent disaster many taxpayers lost food stored in refrigerators and freezers due to long periods without electricity.
 Many insurance companies reimbursed policyholders a flat amount for food losses, without requiring the policyholders to itemize the food losses or file claims.
 If the amount the taxpayer received from the insurance company exceeded the original cost of the food, does the taxpayer have a reportable gain?